lebmich/dtdocs/content/_index.fr-fr.md

 darktable is an open source photography workflow application and raw developer -- a virtual lighttable and darkroom for photographers.
 It manages your digital negatives in a database, lets you view them through a zoomable lighttable and enables you to develop and enhance your raw images.

-The source repository for this documentation may be found at [https://github.com/darktable-org/dtdocs.git](https://github.com/darktable-org/dtdocs.git).
-Any feedback relating to this documentation can be provided by creating a [ticket](https://github.com/darktable-org/dtdocs/issues/new) or a pull request against this repository.
+Le dépôt source de cette documentation peut être trouvé à [https://github.com/darktable-org/dtdocs.git](https://github.com/darktable-org/dtdocs.git).
+Tout commentaire relatif à cette documentation peut être fourni en créant un [ticket](https://github.com/darktable-org/dtdocs/issues/new) ou une pull request sur ce dépôt.

 You can also click on the following links to download the manual in [PDF](darktable_user_manual.pdf) or [epub](darktable_user_manual.epub) format.</span>